3. Insuring a self-built Tiny House RV can be tricky

 4. Tiny House RVs aren’t for everyone

-We encourage people to come to a workshop or rent a Tiny House RV for the weekend before purchasing or building one.
+We encourage people to rent a Tiny House RV for the weekend before purchasing or building one.
 It’s important to know that the lifestyle is right for you.
 If you find out that “going tiny” is not for you, that’s okay!
 At least you learned more about the movement and yourself.